BAFurtado/Talent_vs_Luck/README.md

 `python game_on.py`

-To run the game a number of time and record the results, do:
+To run the game a number of times and record the results, do:

-`python strategies.py`
+`python simulation.py`

 You can adjust the number of times to run {m}.
 It takes only a matter of minutes to run 100,000 times.